Funding NSW organisations to develop and implement projects that advance the role, status and contribution of women and girls in our communities.

 Projects that support high-quality activity, engagement and participation with the following groups have been prioritised for funding:

-- women from culturally and linguistically diverse (CALD) backgrounds.
+- Women and girls from culturally and linguistically diverse (CALD) communities

 Benefits to women and/or girls